kabirshhaikh/Leetcode/README.md

--> Check if a sentence is pangram - leetcode easy problem -> Reverse words in a string 3 - leetcode easy problem -> First letter to appear twice - leetcode easy problem
+-> Check if a sentence is pangram - leetcode easy problem -> Reverse words in a string 3 - leetcode easy problem -> First letter to appear twice - leetcode easy problem -> Find first palindromic string in an array - leetcode easy problem